 If you feel your GFCI breaker is malfunctioning, consider replacing it as soon as possible.
 Safety should always be a top priority and never be overlooked regarding electrical hazards.

-If you’re unsure how to replace your GFCI breaker, consult a professional electrician for help.
+If you’re unsure how to replace your GFCI breaker, consult a licensed electrician for help.
 They can assist you in properly diagnosing the problem and ensuring that everything is safe and up to code.
 As always, exercise caution when dealing with any electrical wiring or appliances.
 Taking the necessary precautions can ensure that you, your family, and your home are safe from any potential hazards.

 Why Should I Care if my GFCI Breaker is Bad?